bdrouvot/oracledb-docker/README.md

+- Purpose is to provide a 12.1.0.2 oracle database EE docker image.
-This is a little bit modified version of https://github.com/oracle/docker-images/ To include the Oracle binaries download during the build of the image Except the "Download the Distribution" part, all is Gerald Venzl <gerald.venzl@oracle.com> work
+- This is a little bit modified version of https://github.com/oracle/docker-images/tree/master/OracleDatabase.
+- It includes the Oracle binaries download during the build of the image.
+- The Dockerfile is very close to the one provided by Gerald Venzl.

-See more details at this blog post:
+- See more details about the installation at this blog post: https://bdrouvot.wordpress.com/2016/08/18/running-12-1-0-2-oracle-database-on-docker/